 FOR ONSITE EVENTS:

-Only RRUUC Youth Group members may participate in Youth Group Events, unless express permission has been granted by the for visitors to attend.
+Only RRUUC Youth Group members may participate in Youth Group Events, unless express permission has been granted by the REY for visitors to attend.
 Youth Group members are those youth who have registered for the RE program and have attended RRUUC classes or events regularly.
 Walk-in visitors are not allowed.

 The onsite ratio of adults to youth will be at least 1:10.
-A minimum of two adults is required for a daytime or evening-only event to take place; a minimum of three adults is required for an overnight to take place.
+A minimum of two adults is required for a day-time or evening-only event to take place; a minimum of three adults is required for an overnight to take place.

 Adult leaders and youth participants will treat each other with kindness and respect.
 Youth participants will respect the requests and requirements of adult leaders.